vcanales/wdm/README.md

 # wdm-cli

-**wdm-cli** is a command-line tool for managing WordPress plugins and themes dependencies.
+**wdm-cli** is a command-line tool for managing WordPress plugin dependencies.
 It provides a decentralized alternative that empowers authors with control over where they store their plugins and gives users more granular control over their dependencies.
 With **wdm-cli**, you can specify exact versions, repositories (including private ones), and manage your WordPress projects' dependencies with greater flexibility.

 ## Table of Contents